hedgehogqa/fsharp-hedgehog/README.md

 [0.0.0; 0.0.1]
 ```

-The above example, is the standard "hello-world" property, but instead of the classic list of integers, we're using a list of type System.Version, demonstrating that automatic shrikning works with 'foreign' types too.
+The above example, is the standard "hello-world" property, but instead of the classic list of integers, we're using a list of type System.Version, demonstrating that integrated shrikning works with 'foreign' types too.

 ---